Make your presentation concise and compelling

 There are many different styles of presentations.
 The fast-paced lightning talks are a lot of fun.
-I recently gave an Ignite style talk and I want to offer some tips on how to create one.
+I recently gave an Ignite-style talk and I want to offer some tips on how to create one.

 My mantra ever since I started Public Speaking has been

 Speak at every opportunity, because every time you speak it is an opportunity to make a difference.